the-dext/the-dext.github.io/_drafts/aws-lambda-with-onion-architecture-pt1.md

 The rest of the method is not very complex, and when you strip away the logging lines and the exception handling it will come down to just 3 lines of code.
    1) Creating one of the MediatR commands.
    2) Dispatching the command via MediatR and waiting for the response.
-   3) Serializing the command response into an API Gateway reponse body and returning it along with a status code.
+   3) Serializing the command response into an API Gateway response body and returning it along with a status code.

 ```c#
 var query = new GetProductsQuery(this._tenantId);